techtown-training/docker-bootcamp/exercise/exercise6.3-jenkins-part3.md

 The git url pulls down all the components for a complete docker-compose based "system" that includes a redis service, a web service, etc. and causes all of that to be built using the host's docker engine.

-The build stage will takes quite some time, because it will be causing new images to be downloaded, etc. Expect a max of about 4 minutes.
+The build stage can take quite some time, because it will be causing new images to be downloaded, etc. Expect a max of about 4 minutes.

 If the Checkout, Build, and Deploy steps all succeed then you can view the application running on the ip of the Jenkins Server at port 80.
 Enter the IP in your browser window and if you see a 'click to add icons' message then your application has succeeded.
 Each time you click, the logo of our favorite containerization will be added where you click, and the position and count will be saved in a Redis DB.
 Visiting the page again will cause all of your old clicks to be replayed.